SURVIVOR CRISIS FUND FAQ

 Residence: See info above regarding qualifying for funding.
 Some funding is restricted to residents of Chicago or Cook County or DuPage County.
 If a survivor had established residency in one location and is now currently living temporarily in another location but does not have any documentation to show where they are currently staying, they still may qualify for that funding.
 (For example, if a survivor has been living in Champaign County for their entire life and just recently moved to Chicago, they would qualify for City of Chicago DFSS funding.
 Another example: If a Chicago resident is temporarily staying in a hotel in the Cook County suburbs, they would qualify for City of Chicago DFSS funding.)

-You can also email SurvivorFund@the-Network.org with any questions.
+You may also email firstname.lastname@example.org with any questions.